 The “suicide chain” is definitely one of the most compelling and jaw-dropping serial “murder” premises that one will see.
 It is certainly one of the most unique ones.
 The way the “suicide chain” unfolds, however, is even more impressive as the show is paced craftily.
 Yet, a lot happens over the course of the series’ eight episodes.
 Here is a summary:

 Well, the series of murders are orchestrated by Li Yu-Chan.
 She meets Hsiao-Meng when her mother is in the hospital, battling cancer.
 She convinces Hsiao-Meng to let her mother die instead of letting her suffer during treatment.
-This leads to Hsiao-Meng pulling the plug from her mother’s life-support.
+This leads to Hsiao-Meng pulling the plug from her mother’s life support.
 Together, they meet multiple people who want to commit suicide at a suicide prevention group.
 Then, they convince these people to commit suicide and make their deaths meaningful by fulfilling the last wish of another person in the group who would commit suicide next.
-Hsiao-Meng is also doing this to get attention from her father.
+Hsiao-Meng also does this to get attention from her father.

 Su Ko-Yun commits suicide next using fentanyl.
 She also lights herself on fire at an under-construction company.
 Her death fulfills the last wish of Chang Tsung-Chien, who is a salesman for the construction company whose building Ko-Yun dies in.
 Tsung-Chien is an overworked employee who wants to expose his company’s unfair treatment of its employees.